 The body prefers to break down muscle for energy over fat if it thinks it is being starved (dieting).
 The key is to take a diet relatively slow, trick the body so it doesn’t think it’s being starved.
 The body will happily use fat as an energy source when it does not feel under stress.
 There’s is times when you can push it hard, but the harder you push it the shorter the diet needs to be.
 The longer and more gentle you can make a diet, the more muscle mass you will maintain.

 dieting should not even be attempted until the 3 foundational pillars of a healthy and fit lifestyle are optimal: Sleep, stress and gut health.
 Why?
 Because often fixing one of these is enough to transform a persons fitness results.
 Dieting should be seen as the last step.
 Once training is at an advanced level and diet is balanced, optimal and healthy.
-In my experience, 9/10 dieting is not needed to gain the fitness results wanted.
+In my experience, 9 times out of 10 dieting is not needed to gain the fitness results wanted.
 It’s the little changes of instilling healthy habits and mindful training that make a huge and lasting difference.

 As always, any questions drop them below and I’ll do my best to answer.